 Lake: a naturally or artificially created body of deep (generally greater than 6.6 feet) open water, 20 acres or greater, that persists throughout the year and meets the definitional criteria for a deepwater habitat.
-For the purposes of this Title, those portions of a lake that meet the definitional criteria for "wetland" shall be regulated under the wetland section of this Title.
+Portions of a lake that meet the definitional criteria for "wetland" are regulated under the wetland section of this Title.

 Land disturbing activity: any activity that results in a change in the existing soil cover (both vegetative and nonvegetative) and/or the existing soil topography.
 Land disturbing activities include, but are not limited to, clearing, grading, filling and excavation.
-Compaction that is associated with stabilization of structures and road construction shall also be considered land disturbing activity.
+Compaction that is associated with stabilization of structures and road construction is also considered land disturbing activity.
 Vegetation maintenance practices, including landscape maintenance and gardening, are not considered land disturbing activity.
 Stormwater facility maintenance is not considered land disturbing activity if conducted according to established standards and procedures.